,

 EYFS - In the Foundation Stage, PSHE and citizenship is taught as an integral part of topic work and is embedded throughout the curriculum.
 The objectives taught are the Personal, Social and Emotional Development.

-Pupils are taught PSHE using a progressive scheme of work, covering all of the above and aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world'.
+Pupils are taught PSHE using a progressive, spiral approach that revisits and embeds learning in an age and stage appropriate way.
+This scheme of work covers all of the above and aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.
 There is a strong emphasis on emotional Literacy, building resilience and nurturing mental and physical health.
-It includes mindfulness to allow children to advance their emotional awareness, concentration and focus.
+It includes mindfulness to allow children to advance their emotional awareness, concentration and focus, while equipping them to critically engage with modern challenges such as news literacy, online financial spending, and safe digital connections.

 Impact

 In order to assess PSHE, staff use the assessment statements available on the school tracking programme to assess what objectives each child has achieved and any gaps which may need addressing.
-Subject Leaders complete termly monitoring (pupil voice and observing good practice).
-Seesaw observations and informal conversations, together with school based Seesaw observations and practitioner knowledge inform these assessments.
+Subject Leaders complete termly monitoring (pupil voice and observing good practice) and practitioner knowledge inform these assessments.
 Our intention is that when children leave St Philip's, they will do so with the knowledge, understanding and emotions to be able to play an active, positive and successful role in today's diverse society.